Businessman sitting at a desk, writing, with images behind, representing the idea Should Your Business Book Be a Memoir

 The Power of Personal Story

-Memoir is magnetic.
-It draws readers closer, grounding your authority in lived experience.
-We don’t just want to know what you know.
-We want to know how you came to know it.
+Readers don’t just want to know what you know.
+They also want to know how you came to know it.
+That’s where memoir comes in.
+It draws readers closer by grounding your authority in real-life experience.

-Authenticity: Your story proves your experience isn’t theory.
-It’s life-tested.
+Authenticity: Your story proves your experience is life-tested, not just theory.

 Connection: Readers see themselves in your struggles and victories.